SportsTravel

 On another trip through Colorado, Corey invited me to a Denver Nuggets game, on the condition I drive him to the airport to catch his flight after the game.
 It was a fair deal.
 We got to know each other even better.
 When the PA system played “Ghostbusters,” he mentioned how he didn’t appreciate the song or the artist, Ray Parker Jr. — someone whose other work I was quite familiar with and liked.
 It started a friendly argument, mostly because I had apparently opened a long-standing wound that already existed between him and his older brother, Pete, who shared my views.
 Before I knew it, I was sitting courtside at the Nuggets game talking to Pete on the phone because Corey said I’d like him better.
 On the ride to the airport, I cued up as much Ray Parker music as was sitting in my then iPod, which was a surprising amount.
 Corey just shook his head.
 Later on, I changed his contact picture in my phone to a picture of Ray Parker, which came up any time he called or texted, making me laugh almost every time.

 Corey eventually left the bureau in Richmond, but we stayed in touch.
 He texted on birthdays, on Father’s Day, on game days, on some random music thing he thought I’d like.
 And in a gift to Corey, my son eventually — and randomly — became a Philadelphia Eagles fan.
-Corey was pretty much the only other Eagles fan I had ever know.
+Corey was pretty much the only other Eagles fan I had ever known.
 I’d send him photos of my son in his Eagles gear and even though they had never met, they both ended up knowing everything about each other.

 When I told my son recently that I’d take him to an Eagles game this season, and when the game ended up being the contest coming up October 20 with the New York Giants, Corey reminded me it was just a train ride away.
 So, we got tickets to meet up, excited to go with Pete Ciriello on our sales team — a massive Giants fan who got us seats near him and near the Eagles’ entrance to the field.
 I knew Corey and Pete would find each other amusing, and that my son would be on Corey’s side.
 The thought of it gave me considerable joy.
 I also knew I’d get considerable ribbing about Nebraska’s recent football win over Colorado, one that Corey and I had spent the better part of that evening texting about.
 The trash talk was going to come in person for sure.

-Which is why it was so shocking on the night of our closing party at TEAMS ’24 this year to learn that Corey had quite suddenly passed away, at only 44 years old, of an apparent heart attack.
+Which is why it was so shocking on the night of our closing party during TEAMS ’24 this year to learn that Corey had quite suddenly passed away at his home in Virginia, at only 44 years old, of an apparent heart attack.
 Even more shocking in that he had just texted me and my other longtime colleague Yvonne Garcia, who was closer to Corey than I was, earlier that morning.
 The night before at our TEAMS VIP dinner, I had mentioned to yet another friend of Corey’s that we planned to go to the Eagles game in a few weeks.
 She texted him a photo of herself, me and Yvonne to show we were all together and that she had heard about the game.
 He texted the next morning to say he had gone to bed early and woke up to the photo.
 “See what happens when you go to bed early?
 You miss all the fun messages.”
 It was the last message he’d send me.
 His passing shortly after that text was sudden and a reminder of how fragile life, and relationships, can be.

 Corey Peterson and Yvonne Garcia, director of supplier marketing for the Northstar Meetings Group — one of countless relationships Peterson had in the industry.